Quantum feedback control of a two-atom network closed by a semi-infinite waveguide: Coherent feedback dynamics of two atoms coupled to a semi-infinite waveguide

-Above all, based on the coherent feedback network that two atoms coupled with a semi-infinite waveguide, the number of photons in the waveguide can be controlled by tuning the chirally coupling strengths between the atom and waveguide as well as the locations of the atoms, which makes it possible to generate zero-photon, one-photon and two-photon states in the waveguide.
+In summary, for the coherent feedback network where two atoms are coupled to a semi-infinite waveguide, the number of photons in the waveguide can be controlled by tuning the chiral coupling strengths between the atoms and waveguide as well as atoms' positions, which makes it possible to generate zero-photon, one-photon and two-photon states in the waveguide.